codeworksacademy/fs-student-guide/src/resources/wk4/03-AsyncAwait.md

 Async/await makes this very easy because to the compiler it's just like synchronous code.

+---

-NodeJs, Team.
-Modern Asynchronous JavaScript with Async and Await, nodejs.dev/learn/modern-asynchronous-javascript-with-async-and-await.
+*NodeJs, Team.
+Modern Asynchronous JavaScript with Async and Await, nodejs.dev/learn/modern-asynchronous-javascript-with-async-and-await.*

 ## Daily Journal
 ### Answer the following questions